 A person having cervical cancer can experience any of the following symptoms:

-Surgery is performed if cervical cancer is detected at an early stage.
+Surgery is performed if the disease is detected at an early stage.
 It involves removing the tumor and some of the healthy tissues surrounding it.
 Surgical procedures are again categorized into different types:

-High-intensity energy beams like X-rays or protons are directed toward the cervix to destroy the cancer cells.
+High-intensity energy beams like X-rays or protons are directed toward the cervix to destroy the cancerous cells.
 Sometimes it is also combined with chemotherapy to increase the efficacy of the treatment process.

 Cervical cancer treatment comprising targeted therapy uses drugs to focus on destroying the proteins, genes, or tissues that aid in the growth of the cancer cells.

-In this type of treatment, drugs are given to boost the patient’s immune system to fight cancer more effectively.
+In this type of treatment, drugs are given to boost the patient’s immune system to fight the disease more effectively.

 Doctors may recommend any of the following tests to diagnose cervical cancer: